 While great care is taken with the colour samples shown on the product pages, no guarantee can be given that they represent exactly the colours offered.

-Garage Floor Paint is available in 2.5 litre and 5 litre units.
+Garage Floor Paint is available in 2.5 litre units.

 Here are some photos from a real project using PAINTPEOPLE Epoxy Garage Floor Paint.